faseehbhatti/A03/README.md

 **Step 1.** First you need to create an account with GITHUB.

-        **GITHUB is a version control system that keeps track of changes to a source code and allows multiple people to work on it at the same time.**

 **Step 2.** After you create a GITHUB account, you should create a Webstorm account and download the program.

-        **Webstorm is a Javascript integrated development environment (IDE) that can connect to your GITHUB account.**

 **Step 3.** After downloading and installing Webstorm, you must install GIT as a local program.

-        **GIT is a version control software that keeps track of the changes to source code.**

 **Step 4.** Next we are going to connect GITHUB with Webstorm.
         Press (ctrl+alt+shift) for system preferences and navigate to Version Control.